kubernetes/community/contributors/design-proposals/storage/volume-provisioning.md

   3. It tries to find a StorageClass instance referenced by annotation `claim.Annotations["volume.beta.kubernetes.io/storage-class"]`.
-If not found, it SHOULD report an error (by sending an event to the claim) and it SHOULD retry periodically with step i.
+If not found, it SHOULD report an error (by sending an event to the claim) and it SHOULD retry periodically with step 1.

   4. The provisioner MUST parse arguments in the `StorageClass` and `claim.Spec.Selector` and provisions appropriate storage asset that matches